dagostix/glowing-waffle/index.md

   geom_density()
 ```

 - **Histogram**: (+) Simple and easy to read. (-) Not very interesting.
 Easily misread when error bars are added.
 Beware of bin width and start.
-Check out this great website for optimizing reader understanding of histograms: http://tinlizzie.org/histograms/.
+Check out this [great website](http://tinlizzie.org/histograms/) for optimizing reader understanding of histograms.
 ```
 ggplot(data, aes(x=dv, y=..count..)) +
   geom_histogram(binwidth = 0.2)  # scaling of bars